minghunghw/TestSetup-Intel16OpenTitanSoC/README.md

 <img src="./img/PCB.png" width="600">
 Fig. 1.
 Top view of the PCB

-### 2.2 **FT232H USB-to-GPIO Bridge**
+### 2.2 **FT232H USB-to-GPIO/SPI Microcontroller**
 One [FT232H](https://www.adafruit.com/product/2264#description) USB to GPIO, SPI microcontroller from AdaFruit are needed in this setup for controlling the chip.
 Please purchase it online from Adafruit.
-After getting the board, follow this [page](https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/windows) `Plug in FT232H & Fix Driver with Zadig` part to install driver for the boards using [Zadig](https://zadig.akeo.ie) on the host computer.
+After getting the board, follow this [page](https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/windows) `Plug in FT232H & Fix Driver with Zadig` part to install driver for the microcontroller using [Zadig](https://zadig.akeo.ie) on the host computer.

 After the driver is installed, open an Anaconda prompt on the host computer, install [pyftdi](https://eblot.github.io/pyftdi/api/spi.html) libraries: